About Melbourne Mindfulness Institute

 Sarah Francis (M.Psych., M.A., B.Ed., Diploma in Psychodynamic Psychotherapy, Grad.
 Dip. in MiCBT., MAPS.), is a registered psychologist trained and experienced in mindfulness theory and practice.
 Sarah has worked as a teacher, human resources manager, general manager of learning and development, business consultant and is the author of “Workplace Communication: A Teacher’s Guide” (Pitman, 1993).

 Sarah has trained in a variety of mindfulness-based approaches and prefers to work with MiCBT’s integration of traditional mindfulness skills with contemporary cognitive and behaviour therapies.
 She regularly delivers the training in MiCBT for professionals as part of the MiCBT Institute.
 She has conducted research into the measurement of mindfulness and is actively engaged in research on MiCBT.
-Sarah uses MiCBT in her therapeutic with individuals as well as regularly conducting group MiCBT training programs for depression, anxiety and stress, and well-being.
+Sarah uses MiCBT in her therapy with individuals as well as regularly conducting group MiCBT training programs for depression, anxiety and stress, and well-being.
 She also conducts mindfulness training and supervision for health professionals, post-graduate students and corporate groups.
 Sarah is the convenor of the Melbourne MiCBT Interest Group.
 Having attended many Buddhist courses, teachings and retreats for over 20 years, Sarah is skilled in integrating key aspects of eastern and western psychology.

 Boyd Cowley (M.A.
 Psych.
 MAPS., Grad.
 Dip.
 In MiCBT) is a registered psychologist with many years experience working at schools and in private practice.
 At the Melbourne Mindfulness Institute, Boyd works with all age groups and specialises in providing therapy for children, adolescents and parents, covering a wide range of issues, including depression, anxiety disorders, ADHD, chronic pain, behavioural difficulties, self-harm and bullying.
 In addition, he is a facilitator at Melbourne Insight Meditation.